0121 746 3360

 What is protected?

-- A criminal offence
+• A criminal offence

-- Danger to the environment
+• Damage to the environment

 Consequences of disclosure

 If an employee is dismissed for making a disclosure, he/she can claim Automatic Unfair Dismissal.
-A year’s service is not required in this type of case and the issue of reasonableness will not be considered.
+Two year’s service is not required in this type of case and the issue of reasonableness will not be considered.
 However the claim will still need to be submitted within three months minus one day of the dismissal date.

 If an employee is victimised (e.g. denied training opportunities, demoted, denied promotion) because he/she made a disclosure, then a claim can be made to an Employment Tribunal for suffering a detriment.
 The claim will again need to be submitted within three months minus one day from the date of the detriment.